Simpli-Code/get_next_line/README.md

 # get_next_line
+Since in ecole 42 we are not allowed to use the C standard functions, so the get_next_line(); function is a self implemented of the standard getline(); function.
 The get_next_line() function resembles the standard getline() function.
 It lets you read the text file pointed to by the file descriptor, one line at a time.

 ### return value:
 It returns the line that was read.
 If there is nothing else to read or if an error occurred, it should return NULL.